trebisky/Fire3/README.md

 1. Hello1 - simple serial IO, loaded by bl1.
 1. Mini - tiny stub code to debug USB mode of the bl1 bootloader.
 1. USB_loader - host side (linux) tool to download code via USB.
+1. U-Boot - U-Boot hacked to do network booting.

 For notes and supporting information, see my website: